SPARK SPEAK #STEPHANIEMORIANNER

 I graduated from Academie Artemis in Amsterdam in July.
 During my studies, I worked on subjects related to nature, mankind and technology, and especially how these elements develop in our current society and what influence they have on humans.
-I completely lost myself in these themes and translated my research into a concept or image, colour or material.
+I completely lost myself in these themes and translated my research into a visual concept, including colour and material.

 Tell us about you latest project...

 TRANSNATURA - THE UNIFICATION OF HUMAN AND NATURE is a trend inspiration book for a fictional sports brand inspired by jellyfish.
-In the book three themes are translated ach with their own colours, shapes, feeling and characteristics.
+In the book three themes are translated, each with their own colours, shapes, feeling and characteristics.
 The movement, freedom, mysterious, translucency and colours of jellyfish are central.

 What inspired you to create this now?